Help is on the way!

 An adult daughter having a caring conversation with her elderly mother about narcissistic personality disorder and aging

 Recognizing narcissistic behavior in an elderly family member can be challenging, especially when cognitive decline or other age-related conditions are also present.
+Sudden or unusual personality changes in older adults should always be evaluated by a healthcare professional.
 Key signs of an aging narcissist include:

 • Increased hostility and irritability: More frequent angry outbursts, criticism of caregivers, and verbal aggression